Professional Development

 Professional Learning Designed for Paraeducators

-The Department of Elementary and Secondary Education is pleased to share a new and growing set of resources to support the onboarding and continued professional learning for paraeducators across Massachusetts.
+The Department of Elementary and Secondary Education is pleased to share a new set of resources to support the onboarding and continued professional learning for paraeducators across Massachusetts.
+Paraeducators across Massachusetts informed the design and directly contributed to these modules.

 Please take a moment to view an introductory video about this resource from Acting Commissioner Russell Johnston.